This How-to describes the use of the Wobble Analysis Tool to test for and correct common motion and offset related problems

 On this page:

-Setting up the data and activating the Wobble Analysis Tool
+Setting up the data & activating the Wobble Analysis Tool

 - Ensure you have loaded Raw Sonar Files into your project.
 These can be added using the 'Source' pull-down menu (1) at the top of the main window.

-- It's best to build a dynamic surface.
-Select one or more of the sonar files from within the Project Sources window (2).
+- It's best to first build a dynamic surface from the line you intend to use the Wobble Analysis Tool on.
+Select the sonar file you will be using the Wobble Analysis Tool on from within the Project Sources window (2).
 This window can be toggled in the 'Window' pull-down menu (3).

-- A selection box will be placed over the data in the geographic window.
-It can be moved, resized and rotated using the nodes on the box itself.
+- When the Wobble Analysis Tool is open, a selection box will be placed over the data in the 4D Scene window.
+It can be moved, resized and rotated using the nodes on the selection box itself.

-The white arrow indicates which direction the soundings will be viewed in the point cloud display within the Wobble Test window.
+The white arrow indicates which direction the soundings will be viewed in the point cloud display within the Wobble Test Plot dock.

-- The Wobble Test window can be divided into 3 main areas, arranged vertically.
+- The Wobble Test window can be divided into 3 main areas:

-- At the top is the cross sectional point cloud.
-This contains the soundings that fall inside the selection box that is located over the grid in the geographic window.
-The points are viewed from the side in the direction of the white arrow on the selection box .
+(1) Wobble Test Plot: Cross sectional of the point cloud.
+This contains the soundings that fall inside the selection box that is located over the grid in the 4D Scene window.
+The points are viewed from the side of the direction of the white arrow in the selection box .

-- In the middle is the Multibeam Options section.
-It allows for toggling the reversal of common MBES setup options and relative directions.
+(2) Multibeam Options: Allows for toggling the reversal of common MBES setup options and relative directions.

-- The bottom section allows for toggling the reversal of the direction in which Roll, Pitch, and Heave are applied.
-It also contains sliders allowing for adjustment of Motion Latency as well as Along Track, Across Track, and Upward positional offsets of the IMU relative to the vessel CoG.
+(3) Motion Sensor Options: Allows for toggling the reversal of the direction in which Roll, Pitch, and Heave are applied.
+It also contains sliders allowing for adjustment of Motion Latency as well as Along Track, Across Track, Upward Positional and Yaw Misalignment offsets of the IMU relative to the vessel CoG.